Windows updates (Surface Hub)

 Surface Hub uses the Windows 10 servicing model, referred to as Windows as a Service (WaaS).
-Traditionally, new features are added only in new versions of Windows that are released every few years.
+Traditionally, new features were added only in new versions of Windows that were released every few years.
 Each new version required lengthy and expensive processes to deploy in an organization.
 As a result, end users and organizations don't frequently enjoy the benefits of new innovation.
 The goal of Windows as a Service is to continually provide new capabilities while maintaining a high level of quality.

 Microsoft publishes two types of Surface Hub releases broadly on an ongoing basis: